National Liberal Party (UK, 1922): Origin

 Some coalition candidates included the wording of the letter in their election addresses.

 Following confidential negotiations between Lloyd George's Coalition Chief Whip, Freddie Guest, and George Younger, Chairman of the Conservative Party, over the summer of 1918, it was agreed that 150 Liberals were to be offered the support of the Prime Minister and the Leader of the Conservative Party at the next general election.

 According to the figures recorded in Trevor Wilson's book, The Downfall of the Liberal Party, 159 Liberal candidates received the 'coupon'.
 A few of these were Liberal supporters of H. H. Asquith.
 Of those Liberals receiving the 'coupon' 136 were elected, whereas only 29 who did not receive the 'coupon' were returned to Parliament.

-In addition to the Liberal and Conservative candidates who received the 'coupon' some letters were also sent to Labour supporters of the Coalition (although most were repudiated by the official Labour Party) and some to members the '"patriotic labour" National Democratic Party.
+In addition to the Liberal and Conservative candidates who received the 'coupon' some letters were also sent to Labour supporters of the Coalition (although most were repudiated by the official Labour Party) and some to members of the '"patriotic labour" National Democratic Party.

 Government

-Secretary of State for War Lloyd George had replaced the Liberal Party leader H. H. Asquith as Prime Minister in 1916, at the head of a coalition ministry most of whose Parliamentary members were Conservatives.
+Lloyd George, a Liberal, replaced the Liberal Party leader H. H. Asquith as prime minister in 1916, at the head of a coalition ministry most of whose parliamentary members were Conservatives.
 Asquith and many of his leading colleagues went into opposition, but at first it was not clear that the division in the Liberal Party would result in a formal party split.

-Lloyd George and the Conservative leader Bonar Law decided to continue the coalition after the end of the First World War.
+Lloyd George and the Conservative leader Bonar Law decided to continue the coalition after the end of the war.
 The two leaders agreed to issue a letter to a single government supporter in most constituencies for the 1918 general election, which thus became known as the 'coupon election'.
 Not all loyal MPs got the coupon and some who were offered it rejected the support, but this marked a formal division between Coalition Liberal supporters of Lloyd George and those Liberals loyal to Asquith and the official party.

 After the coalition won the general election and the non-coalition wing of the party had suffered catastrophic defeat, the split in the Liberal Party became deeper.
 Of the 36 Liberal MPs elected without the coupon, nine supported the coalition.
 The others held a meeting and declared themselves to be the Liberal Parliamentary Party.
 During the course of the Parliament, the split spread through highest and lowest levels of the party organisation.
 At a meeting of the National Liberal Federation in May 1920, coalition ministers were shouted down, and the division became even more obvious.